Skip to content

-This document illustrates how a hospital admissions-only model can be fitted using data from the Pyrenew package, particularly the wastewater dataset.
-The CFA wastewater team created this dataset, which contains simulated data.
+This document illustrates how a hospital admissions-only model can be fitted using simulated example data.

 import numpyro